Iván Fandiño: Bullfighting career

 He had his début with picadores on 2 June 2002 in Orduña, with yearling bulls supplied by the Salamancan Javier Pérez Tabernero ranch, and with Fandiño sharing the billing with Julien Lescarret and Iker Javier Lara, cutting three ears at this event.
 He ended this difficult season with two further appearances.

 In the 2003 bullfighting season, Fandiño took part in seven novilladas in which he reaped eleven appendages (ears or perhaps tails).
 On the afternoon of 28 September he performed at Moralzarzal, where after cutting an ear from each of his young bulls from the La Guadamilla ranch, he was proclaimed the champion of the Madrid novillero cycle.
 The 2004 bullfighting season brought Fandiño his baptism in blood: a bull calf bearing the Madrazo brand gored him in Balmaseda on 17 July, but it was deemed to be only a minor goring.
 He was certainly healed enough by the time of the important ceremony in the capital a few months later.

-When Fandiño was a novillero (novice bullfighter who fights yearling bulls), while in the Province of Guadalajara, he crossed paths with Néstor García, the man who would be his agent-manager – his apoderado – for the rest of his life.
-García was always confident of his client's potential.
-The two men set off on a path of absolute independence and always fought together for a common project.
-They arrived in Madrid together for 12 September 2004, Fandiño's big day, when he presented himself at Las Ventas, alternating with Manuel Barea "El Arqueño" and Héctor José, who was from Colombia.
-The young bulls were supplied by the Navalrosal ranch, including the bull calf that Fandiño fought as part of his presentation at the world's foremost bullring: Risueño, who weighed 453 kg.
-He cut one ear at this event.
-He also drew two great ovations, the latter when he took El Arqueño's place after he was gored by the afternoon's fourth bull.
-On October 20 he ended this promising season at the Vistalegre bullring in Bilbao.